bomaradil/AWS_Lambda_Shutdown_EC2_instances/README.md

   The Handler parameter for the Lambda function need to be "lambda_function.lambda_handler".
   Timeout need to be more than 1 min, so that our function can run properly if you have an important number of instances to be shutdown, add more time to the Timeout parameter

+  Please give me your feed back.
+  You can join me at my email adresses b.omaradil@gmail.com Thank you

+  ##License
+  MIT